j3270/pico-project-template/README.md

 ### pico-project-xyz

-Your fork of this repo with your project name, or this repo unzipped and renamed.
+Your copy of this template repository with your project name.

 The following is a description of the directories in this repo.